reginapizza/origami-image-service/README.md

   * `IMGIX_SECURE_URL_TOKEN`: The Imgix secure URL token to use in image transforms.
   * `IMGIX_SOURCE_NAME`: The Imgix source name to use in image transforms.
   * `RAVEN_URL`: The Sentry URL to send error information to.
+  * `BASE_URL`: The base URL the service should be accessed through.
+Used to output links correctly when the service is running on a sub-path.

 Testing